Looked after children placed in Central Bedfordshire by other local authorities

 CBC Special Educational Needs and Disability Parent and Young Person Partnership Service (link opens in new window) is a statutory service who work at arm’s length from the authority and offer a free confidential support service for parents and carers of children with special educational needs.

-Free Early Education for 3 and 4 year olds
+Free Early Education for 3 and 4-year-olds

 Every child, regardless of their background or family circumstances, is entitled to receive 570 hours per year of free early year’s education from the term following their 3rd birthday.
-The 570 hour entitlement equates to 15 hours per week for 38 weeks (usually term time) of the year, or if you prefer, many childcare providers are able to ‘stretch’ the entitlement by offering less hours over more weeks (for example – 12 hours per week for 48 weeks of the year) Early education can be accessed at a variety of local day nurseries, playgroups, child-minders and maintained nursery schools and classes.
+The 570-hour entitlement equates to 15 hours per week for 38 weeks (usually term time) of the year, or if you prefer, many childcare providers are able to ‘stretch’ the entitlement by offering fewer hours over more weeks (for example – 12 hours per week for 48 weeks of the year) Early education can be accessed at a variety of local day nurseries, playgroups, child-minders and maintained nursery schools and classes.

 The Central Bedfordshire Family Information Service (link opens in new window) holds up-to-date details about local childcare, including approved early education providers.
-They are the only organisation in Central Bedfordshire to receive this information directly from Ofsted and they work closely with child care providers are able to ‘stretch’ the entitlement by offering less hours over more weeks (for example – 12 hours per week for 48 weeks of the year).
+They are the only organisation in Central Bedfordshire to receive this information directly from Ofsted and they work closely with child care providers are able to ‘stretch’ the entitlement by offering fewer hours over more weeks (for example – 12 hours per week for 48 weeks of the year).
 Early education can be accessed at a variety of local day nurseries, playgroups, child-minders and maintained nursery schools and classes.
 They work closely with childcare providers and encourage regular updates of their information (about vacancies, costs, opening hours etc.) so that the information you receive is always the most up-to-date.